 Studies show that oats and oatmeal have many health benefits.
 These include weight loss, lower blood sugar levels, and a reduced risk of heart disease.

-They’re a gluten-free whole grain and a great source of important vitamins, minerals, fiber and antioxidants.
+Oats are among the healthiest grains on earth.
+They’re a gluten-free whole grain and a great source of important vitamins, minerals, fiber, and antioxidants.

 Here are 9 evidence-based health benefits of eating oats and oatmeal.

-Oats are a whole-grain food, known scientifically as Avena sativa.
+Oats are a whole grain food, known scientifically as Avena sativa.